 Muller, who spoke to the 34th annual Gun Rights Policy Conference last Saturday earning thunderous applause, was testifying before the House Judiciary Committee, the same panel led by Democrat Congressman Jerrold Nadler that is now pushing impeachment against President Donald Trump.

 Please don’t legislate the 150 million people just like me into being criminals.
 It has happened.
 You’ve already done it,” Muller said, referring to the Trump administration’s ban on bump stocks, the devices that use a semi-automatic weapon’s recoil to make it rapidly fire like an automatic.
-“I was a bump stock owner, and I had to make a decision: do I become a felon, or do I comply?”take our poll - story continues below
+“I was a bump stock owner, and I had to make a decision: do I become a felon, or do I comply?”

 Should the government pass an assault-weapons ban, Muller declared, “I will not comply.“